saihaj/graphql-ts-node-advanced-tutorial/docs/2-customizing-the-graphql-request-flow.md

 With this setup we overwrote the `validate` function that `graphql-helix` is using and can now add additional rules to our `rules` array.
 We also need to add the default rules (which ensure the document follows the GraphQL specification), to the `rules` array.
 Conveniently, `graphql-js` exports those as the `specifiedRules` array.

-Now that you GraphQL handler is ready for validating custom `ValidationRule`s, we can start with defining our custom rule.
+Now that your GraphQL handler is ready for validating custom `ValidationRule`s, we can start with defining our custom rule.
 The `ValidationRule` type as exported from `graphql-js` helps us with the typings.

 ```ts
 const DisableIntrospectionValidationRule: ValidationRule = (context) => {